To be eligible for shared ownership, you must be able to answer YES to the following questions:

 How applications are prioritised

-To reflect the Mayor of London's First Steps programme, priority will be given to British Armed Forces Personnel (serving military personnel and former members of the British Armed Forces discharged in the last 2 years).
+To reflect the Mayor of London's Homes for Londoners programme, priority will be given to British Armed Forces Personnel (serving military personnel and former members of the British Armed Forces discharged in the last 2 years).
 Additionally, for the first eight weeks following full market release of the properties priority will be given to applicants from the following groups, in priority order:

 Where there are multiple customers looking to purchase a home who meet the above criteria, priority will be given in the first instance to British Armed Forces Personnel, and then on a first come, first served basis.
 Eight weeks after full market release we may accept applications for any homes that remain available from those living outside of Hackney.